wolfmatt233/QuoteApp/README.md

 # TO DO

-- Visual improvements
-- Responsiveness improvements
-- Home page refinement
-- Quote viewing pagination/searching
-- User change password email
-- Sharing options
+- More sharing options (social media)
-- OpenLibrary linking
 - User feedback modals/popups (SweetAlert)
+- Filter quotes by
+  - New/old
+  - Alphabetical: Book
+  - Alphabetical: Author
+- Random quote from user's library on home page

+# Possible additions

+- Social aspect
+  - Public and private quotes
+  - Liking quotes
+  - Favoriting quotes
+- User created tags for filtering (like folders)